My Father Flor de las Antilles: The most Cuban of New World cigars

 Smoking my way through the first third, I was able to pick out hits of wild flower honey, creamy cashew nuts and roasted carrots alongside the gentle coffee flavours.
 The burn was impeccable and I was halfway through smoking the My Father Flor de las Antilles before the stack of ash started to wobble.
 Reaching forward, I allowed the ash to drop into the ashtray where it stayed perfectly in tact despite being dropped from a height.

 Towards the end of the cigar, the flavour once again changed.
 This time there was a slightly bitter and oily spice that to my palate tasted like mace with hints of pimento peppers.
 Alongside this was a deep earthiness that remained with me right the way to the nub.
 I thoroughly enjoyed smoking this cigar and the experience was made so much more special by sharing it with fellow cigar smokers.
 This really was a memorable day and such a great way to join in the Central American Doscientos celebrations.

 Did you know my website is entirely self-funded?
 I currently do this as a labour of love and am not sponsored by or affiliated to any of the cigar brands or retailers featured in my content.
 If you enjoy what you read here, please consider contributing to my next cigar review or article by donating an amount through my Buy Me a Coffee page.
 Thank you so much for your support x

-My Father Flor de las Antillas Cigar Details
+My Father Flor de las Antilles Cigar Details

-My Father Flor de las Antillas Review Summary
+My Father Flor de las Antilles Review Summary

 ℹ Click here to read how I calculate my review scores